jacopocolo/grease/README.md

 - Reset camera?

 Other features
+- Might be worth trying an implementation with LineMesh (see: https://jsfiddle.net/jacopocolo/ygj6195e/62/)
+- Local host library and freeze threejs release
 - Selectable themes (light, dark, blueprint)
     - Would imply changing the color of the main color line, at least.
 Could be diffiult but maybe it can be brute-forced
     - It's technically possible to update every single line in the scene with new colors.
 You can do: